fau-klue/flexiconc-docs/docs/index.md

-# FlexiConc Documentation
+# FlexiConc

-Welcome to the FlexiConc documentation.
 This guide provides a comprehensive overview of FlexiConc, a Python package engineered to streamline and enhance the computational analysis of concordances in corpus linguistic research.

 ---